rubenschuckit/personal-website-11ty/posts/2023-year-in-review.md

 For Lauren's birthday, we ate at her favorite Indian restaurant and then went to an escape room.
 We ended up escaping with only one second to spare.
 The faciliatotrs said they've never seen that before!
 But hey, a win is a win!

 # COVID
 Each year that it's been around, I've commented on COVID during the preceeding year.
-Last year I got it...and this year I didn't!
+Last year I got it, and...this year I didn't!

 We really do seem to be emerging from the pandemic, which is good news.
 I certainly wore my mask less and less this past year (still putting it on in super crowded locations) and managed to not contract it.